-Tomamu's skiing is superb, but there's just as much to discover off the ski slopes.
+The skiing at Hoshino Resorts TOMAMU is superb, but there's just as much to discover off the ski slopes.
 This is a resort for everyone.

-Aside from Tomamu’s skiing, much of the resort’s appeal lies in the many services and facilities available to guests.
+Aside from the skiing at Hoshino Resorts TOMAMU, much of the appeal lies in the many services and facilities available to guests.
 Its wave pool, ice village and multitude of restaurants are major talking points, as are the many activities on offer, which include snowmobiling, snow rafting, ice fishing, family snow picnics and birch spoon making.

 Lifts & Terrain